OfirIsraeli/Beat-Jumper---Internship-Project/README.md

 IMPORTANT NOTICE #2 - As mentioned above, Beat Jumper depends on several of BandPad's utillities, which are not open-source, so running the code in GitHub with node.js WILL NOT result in the functioning game in a localhost server.
+Also, due to graphic copyrights, all of the graphics (from the assets folder) are not shown on this repository.

 # Game Overview